dwyl/flutter-bloc-tutorial/README.md

 As you can see,
 the `TextField` is meant to expand
-*over* the rest of the page when focussed.
+*over* the rest of the page when focussed. <br />
 After saving,
-it should de-expand back to its normal state.
+it should contract back to its compact size.

 Let's start changing our app!